Sung Si-kyung's Super Easy Special Jokbal (족발) Recipe with C

 Season the pork shank with salt and black pepper to taste.

-Add the red chili pepper, star anise, bay leaves, and ginger powder to the pot.
+Add the red chili pepper, star anise, bay leaf, and ginger powder to the pot.

-Mix the seasoning sauce well and pour it over the meat.
+Mix the sauce well and pour it over the meat.

-Close the pot lid and cook thoroughly for about 40 minutes.
+Cover the pot and braise for about 40 minutes until thoroughly cooked.

-During cooking, carefully adjust the heat to prevent the sauce from burning or boiling over.
-If needed, add a splash of cold water to regulate the sauce.
+During cooking, carefully adjust the heat to prevent the sauce from burning or overflowing.
+If needed, add cold water as an emergency measure.

 Transfer the meat to another pot, pour the remaining sauce over it to keep it moist, and cook for another 10 minutes over low heat.

-Place the cooked Jokbal (족발) on a cutting board, remove any heavily burnt parts, and slice into bite-sized pieces.
+Place the cooked Jokbal (braised pork shank) on a cutting board, remove any excessively burnt parts, and slice it into bite-sized pieces.

 💡 Tips

-When making Jokbal (족발), it is recommended to use pork shank meat.
+It is recommended to use pork shank when making Jokbal (족발).

-Adjust the seasoning of the sauce according to your preference, and experiment several times to find your own golden ratio.
+Adjust the seasoning of the sauce to your taste, and experiment to find your own perfect ratio.

-If the sauce happens to burn, don't panic.
-Add cold water, transfer the meat to another pot, and try to salvage the remaining sauce.
+Even if the sauce burns, don't panic.
+Add cold water, transfer the meat to another pot, and try to rescue the dish using the remaining sauce.

 📦 Storage & Reuse

-The finished Jokbal (족발) can be stored in an airtight container in the refrigerator for 3-4 days.
+Store the finished Jokbal (족발) in an airtight container in the refrigerator for 3-4 days.

-Leftover Jokbal can be portioned into single servings and frozen for up to 2 weeks.
+For longer storage, divide leftover Jokbal (족발) into single-serving portions and freeze for up to 2 weeks.

-To reheat frozen Jokbal, microwave it, steam it, or warm it in a pan over low heat with a bit of sauce to keep it moist and warm.
+To reheat frozen Jokbal (족발), microwave it, steam it, or warm it gently in a pan with a little sauce over low heat to keep it moist and warm.

-Shredded leftover Jokbal can also be used as an ingredient for bibimbap (비빔밥) or fried rice, or made into chilled Jokbal salad (족발 냉채) for a delicious twist.
+Leftover Jokbal (족발) can also be shredded and used in bibimbap (비빔밥) or fried rice, or made into a refreshing Jokbal Naengchae (족발 냉채) salad for a special treat.

 🥢 Who This Is For